How to Jack Up a Car to Change Oil?

 Updated:

 To jack up a car to change the oil, first park the car on level ground and set the parking brake.
 Place a jack under the frame of the car on the side you will be working on.
-Slowly turn the jack handle to lift the car off of the ground until the tire is about 6 inches off of the ground.
+Slowly turn the jack handle to lift the car off the ground until the tire is about 6 inches off the ground.

 Make sure to keep an eye on the jack and stop lifting if it starts to creak or seems unstable.
 Once you have lifted the car, place a jack stand under one of the frame members for safety before continuing.